 Responsible for distributing policies to Policy Decision Points.

-Some implementations of this architecture use a central PDP but we recommend to embed the PDP next to the PEP to avoid unnecessary latency.
+Some implementations of this architecture use a central PDP, but we recommend embedding the PDP next to the PEP to avoid unnecessary latency.
 This is a very common deployment pattern for OPA where the PDP can be deployed as a daemon together with the service its protecting or even as an embedded library.

 The Policy Enforcement Point (PEP) is the enforcing component for the authorization decision.
 Whenever a new decision is needed, the PEP creates an authorization request and queries the PDP for a decision.
 It is then up to the PEP to enforce this decision.